synshop/RaspberryPiCoding101/README.md

 1. Write
 [Raspbian with desktop and recommended software](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up/2) to an SD card.
 Optionally enable SSH via writing file to disk ([option 3 here](https://www.raspberrypi.org/documentation/remote-access/ssh/))
-1. Assemble a complete kit of on of your Pi setups including keyboard and monitor from the class.
+1. Assemble a complete kit of one of your Pi setups including keyboard and monitor from the class.
 We'll prep everything here just once and the clone to the SD cards.
 1. Go through the first run wizard.
 Consider changing the `pi` user password to something simple, but not the `raspberry` default.
 You will share this password with the students so they know it.